TAWinterton2/CS-F600-ML-GUI/README.md

 #### Installing Dependencies
 - [Python Flask](https://flask.palletsprojects.com/en/2.3.x/installation/) will install Flask and the required dependencies.
 It is installed via the command: `pip install Flask`
-- [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/) will be required to use the SQLite database for this project.
+- [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/) is required to use the SQLite database for this project.
 It is installed via the command: `pip install Flask-SQLAlchemy`

 ### Running the Project
 #### Activating the Project